 Internal financial control and its adequacy

-The Board has adopted policies and procedures for ensuring the orderlyand efficient conduct of its business including adherence to the Company's policies the safeguardingof its assets the prevention and detection of fraud error reporting mechanisms theaccuracy and completeness of the accounting records and timely preparation of reliablefinancial disclosures.
+The Board has adopted policies and procedures for ensuring the orderlyand efficient conduct of its business including adherence to the Company's policiessafeguarding of its assets prevention and detection of fraud error reporting mechanismsaccuracy and completeness of the accounting records and timely preparation of reliablefinancial disclosures.
 For more details refer to the Internal control systems andtheir adequacy' section in the Management's discussion and analysis which formspart of this Annual Report.

 Significant and material orders

-In accordance with Section 134(3)(a) of the Companies Act 2013 an extract of theannual return in the prescribed format is appended as Annexure 6 to the Board'sreport.
+In accordance with the Companies Act 2013 the annual return in theprescribed format is available at https://www.infosys.com/investors/reports-filings/annual-report/annual-reports.html.